 Patients receive chemotherapy in an attempt to slow or stop the growth of cancer cells.
 As a result, the medicine destroys healthy cells during the process.
 The death of healthy cells can lead to nausea, vomiting, hair loss, diarrhea, weight loss, fatigue, mouth sores, constipation, bruising, and pain.
 Long-term complications can include heart problems and damage to lung tissue, kidneys, and nerves.

-Certain chemotherapy drugs carry their own risks.
-Both Cisplatin and Gemcitabine can cause inflammation in the lungs, known as pneumonia.
+Additionally, certain chemotherapy drugs carry their own risks.
+Both Cisplatin and Gemcitabine can cause inflammation in the lungs (commonly known as pneumonia).
 Gemcitabine is also known to cause bleeding in the lungs.
 Pemetrexed, the generic form of Alimta, can cause pneumonitis (inflammation of lung tissue), pneumonia, and lung tissue scarring, known as pulmonary fibrosis.

-Surgery is a type of treatment commonly used to remove malignant tumors, though not all mesothelioma patients are good candidates.
-Only about 1-5 percent of mesothelioma patients are eligible for surgery.
-Complications may occur in the few patients who undergo surgery.
+Surgery is a type of treatment commonly used to remove tumors, though not all mesothelioma patients are good candidates.
+Only about 1 to 5 percent of mesothelioma patients are eligible for surgery.
+Too, complications may occur in the few patients who undergo surgery.
 Bleeding, infections, blood clots, and tissue damage are all possible complications of mesothelioma surgery.
 Pneumonia and loss of lung function are more severe complications of surgery.

 Common respiratory complications from surgery: